marciogualtieri/risk_model_builder/risk_model_api/README.md

 ## Overview

-The purpose of this app is to showcase my web development skills with Python (specifically the [Django REST Framework](http://www.django-rest-framework.org/)).
+The purpose of this app is showcasing my web development skills with Python (specifically the [Django REST Framework](http://www.django-rest-framework.org/)).

-This app is a back-end service (REST), which stores the definition of risk types.
+This app is a back-end service (JSON REST), which stores the definition of risk types.
 A definition consists of a name, a description and one or more fields.
-A fields could be a text, a number, a date or an enumeration.
+A fields can be a text, a number, a date or an enumeration.

-At the moment risk types can be created either by calling the models API in the interactive shell or by submiting a JSON definition for the risk type through a POST request.
+At the moment risk types can be created either by calling the models from the Django API in an interactive shell or by submiting a JSON definition for the risk type through a POST request.
 There's no UI to create risk types at the moment.
 The UI only builds application forms from the risk type definitions retrieved from the API.

 <kbd>![Risks App ER Diagram](../images/run_api.gif)</kbd>

 ## Demo the App

-You may demo the API (deployed to Amazon's AWS with [zappa](https://github.com/Miserlou/Zappa)) using the following links:
+You may demo the API (deployed to Amazon's AWS Lambda with [zappa](https://github.com/Miserlou/Zappa)) using the following links:

 * [/risks/](https://yyb8o4lyj9.execute-api.eu-west-1.amazonaws.com/production/risks/) (All Risks)
 * [/risks/70](https://yyb8o4lyj9.execute-api.eu-west-1.amazonaws.com/production/risks/70/) (Only Risk with ID 70)